ahmetaa/zemberek-nlp/lm/README.md

 so they are probably good choices for Java applications.
 Otherwise KenLm may be a better fit.

 ### Limitations
-SmoothLm can only compress language models where for an order, n-gram amount must be less than 2,147,483,648 (2^31-1)
+- SmoothLm can only compress language models where for an order, n-gram amount must be less than 2,147,483,648 (2^31-1)
+- SmoothLm requires Java 7.
+- SmoothLm loads all model data to memory.
+It does not work from disk.
+So it may not be convenient when there is limited amount of memory and language model is huge.

 ### Generating SmoothLm
 SmoothLm can be generated from standard ARPA formatted language models.
 There is a command line application class available for